berkerol/guess-where-telegram-bot/index.md

 ## Overview

 You can start by sending `/random` command to receive a random photo.
 Then you can enter your guess and send it as a message to receive feedback (true/false).
+You can also use `/filter` command to filter with prefixes for intermediate directories, for example for year it will be `/filter 2022 2023`.
 Made with [python-telegram-bot](https://python-telegram-bot.org/).
 Inspired by another game of mine [guess-where](https://github.com/berkerol/guess-where).

 ## Installation & Usage